Abhizzz123/PyBackURLs/README.md

 **Python-based URL Harvester and Recon Tool**

-PyBackURLs is a powerful and flexible Python-based tool designed to extract archived URLs from the Wayback Machine, Common Crawl, and VirusTotal.
-It serves as a modern alternative to the popular Go-based waybackurls utility, with enhanced filtering, smart URL cleaning, and integrated recon highlights for bug bounty hunters and OSINT researchers.
+PyBackURLs is a powerful Python tool that extracts archived URLs from the Wayback Machine, Common Crawl, and VirusTotal.
+A modern alternative to the Go-based waybackurls utility, it features enhanced filtering, smart URL cleaning, and recon highlights for bug bounty and OSINT gathering.

 ---